jarxlim/alx-zero_day/0x03-git/README.md

-created a directory for my activties in the alx zero day
+created a directory for my coding activties in the alx zero day